Bruno Wilson: Return to Braga

 Wilson returned to the Estádio Municipal de Braga on 31 January 2020, agreeing to a three-year deal with an option for three additional seasons.
 He scored his first competitive goal against Vitória F.C. on 23 February, in a 3–1 home victory.

 On 30 August 2020, Wilson was loaned for a year to CD Tenerife of Spain's Segunda División.
 He made 21 total appearances for the team from the Canary Islands, and scored to open a 2–0 home win over Girona FC on 21 December.

 Vizela

 On 22 June 2021, Wilson joined newly-promoted F.C.
 Vizela on a three-year contract.
 During his spell, always spent in the main division, he played 68 games in all competitions and scored three goals.

 San Jose Earthquakes

 On 8 February 2024, Wilson signed a two-year deal with Major League Soccer side San Jose Earthquakes.
 He scored his first goal on 30 March, in the first minute of an eventual 2–1 loss at Houston Dynamo FC.

+Wilson was not retained for the 2026 season.

+Ararat-Armenia

+On 2 July 2026, Wilson joined Armenian Premier League club FC Ararat-Armenia.

+International career

+Wilson earned caps for Portugal at youth level.
+In July 2024, through naturalization, he became eligible for the Mozambique national team.

+Wilson was called up by Mozambique for the first time in September 2026, for their matches against Senegal and Sudan on 25 and 29 September 2026, respectively.